helidon-io/helidon-labs/hols/oci-basic-setup/README.md

    ```shell
    cd ~/helidon-labs/hols/oci-basic-setup
    ```
-2. Open up `deploy.sh` script and use the JDK_TAR_GZ_INSTALLER variable to specify the download path of jdk 21 based on the OS flavor currently installed on Compute instance.
-The current value used is the Linux x64 version of jdk 21.
+2. Open up `deploy.sh` script and use the JDK_TAR_GZ_INSTALLER variable to specify the download path of JDK 21 based on the OS flavor currently installed on Compute instance.
+The current value used is the Linux x64 version of JDK 21.
 3. Run `deploy.sh` utility script and provide the directory of the OCI MP application as the argument.
-This script will zip up the server binaries, upload it to the compute instance, install jdk 21, create a systemctl service for the application to ensure that the application is persistent across reboots, and start the service.
+This script will zip up the server binaries, upload it to the Compute instance, install JDK 21, create a systemctl service for the application to ensure that the application is persistent across reboots, and start the service.
    ```shell
    ./deploy.sh ~/oci-mp
    ```

 ### Exercise the deployed Helidon application:
-1. Access the application by using curl to do a GET & PUT http requests.
+1. Access the application by using curl to perform GET & PUT HTTP requests.
     1. Set the endpoint using the instance's public ip which can be retrieved using `get.sh` utility script from the `oci-basic-setup` local repository directory.
        ```shell
        export ENDPOINT_IP=$(~/helidon-labs/hols/oci-basic-setup/get.sh public_ip)